-See Table 4 for LED Mode Selection.
+See Table 3 for LED Mode Selection.

-Signal Name Туре Pin # Description LED_LINK S, O, PU 22 LINK LED: In Mode 1, this pin indicates the status of the LINK.
+Signal Name Туре Pin# Description LED_LINK S, O, PU 22 LINK LED: In Mode 1, this pin indicates the status of the LINK.
 The LED will be ON when Link is good.
 LINK/ACT LED: In Mode 2, this pin indicates transmit and receive activity in addition to the status of the Link.
 The LED will be ON when Link is good.
 It will blink when the transmitter or receiver is active.
 LED_SPEED S, O, PU 21 SPEED LED: This LED is ON when DP83848J is in 100Mb/s and OFF when DP83848J is in 10Mb/s.
 Functionality of this LED is independent of the mode selected.
-Note: This pin is not available in DP83848M.